arpcorrea/arpcorrea.github.io/_posts/2020-05-16-RVE-Generator.md

 The following code creates a Representative Volumetric Element (RVE) containing fibres encompassed by a domain.
 It ideally represents a micrography of 2 phases composite (Fibre + Matrix) that yields a value representative of the whole material.

-For the sake of simpicity, the current RVE generator creates fibres randomly oriented, which limites the material compactation and allow us to reach fibre volumes (Vf) not higher than 50%.
+For the sake of simplicity, the current RVE generator creates fibres randomly oriented, which limits the material compaction and allow us to reach fibre volumes (Vf) not higher than 50%.
 It is important to highlight that periodic boundary condition is considered (fibres leaving the domain are also found entering in the domain).

-The following figure shows what we are expected to create:
+The following figure shows what we are expected to generate:

 ![GitHub Logo]({{ site.url }}/assets/images/RVE.JPG)

 #### Python Code
 We are ready for the source code.
-Before starting, the code here described is developed on Python 3.
+Before starting, the code here described is developed in Python 3.
 The first step is to import necessary modules.
 ```python
 import math
 import random